Tuesday, September 9, 2025

 readers, is that when your dependable Peasant finds out

-anything new, you all shall know all the relevant details.
+anything new, you shall know all the relevant details.

 Stay close!